christos8333/wax-prosemirror/README.md

 ### Assemble your own Editor

 Currently Wax is under heavy development.
 Master holds a as possible as stable version of the editor.
+For latest versions see [here](#latest-version).
+Documentation follows, but it is rather limited for now.
+It lists all the basic parts , Wax include and a brief explanation on how to configure Wax for your own project.
+More detailed examples will follow.

 Check editoria [editor](https://github.com/christos8333/wax-prosemirror/blob/master/editors/editoria/src/Editoria.js), editoria's [package.json](https://github.com/christos8333/wax-prosemirror/blob/master/editors/editoria/package.json)
 and editoria's [configuration file](https://github.com/christos8333/wax-prosemirror/blob/master/editors/editoria/src/config/config.js) for a full example on how to mount Wax and all available packages(services).